LaurentFE/Java-ToDoList-Client/README.md

 ## What

-This Java application provides the user with a GUI to interface with the Java To Do List Server (https://github.com/LaurentFE/java-ToDoList-Server) managing the MySQL DB keeping the todo lists stored.
+This Java application provides the user with a GUI to interface with the Java (Spring Boot) To Do List Server (https://github.com/LaurentFE/java-Spring-Boot-ToDoList-Server) managing the MySQL DB keeping the todo lists stored.

 On the leftmost panel are displayed the current known users of the system.
 You can select a user by clicking on the corresponding button, or create a new one.